cdewitt02/Casino/README.md

 # Casino

-Multiple casino games with balance management and saved user data.
+Multiple casino games managing player names and balance

+GAMES
+  1.)
+PickEm.cpp: Guess a random number (1-10), if correct double your bet, if within one get bet back, otherwise lose bet